koii-network/koi-task-standard/README.md

 ##### **_Smart Weave_**

-SmartWeave is used to interact with other smart contracts and Koii Tasks stored on Arweave and is accessible via `smartWeave` object.
+SmartWeave is used to interact with other smart contracts and Koii Tasks stored on Arweave and is accessible via the `smartWeave` object.

 **_For more information on Arweave Smart contract visit [SmartWeave](https://github.com/ArweaveTeam/SmartWeave)_**